0xFableOrg/xchain/README.md

 Proof-of-execution bridges must allow for proving time, which, at the time of writing, cannot measure up to block production time.
-Provers are now able to prove an Ethereum block in [a few tens of minutes][zkevm2] (and [as fast as a few minutes][zkevm3] if substitute Ethereum's Keccak hash function for a prover-friendly hash function like Poseidon).
+Provers are now able to prove an Ethereum block in [a few tens of minutes][zkevm2] (and [as fast as a few minutes][zkevm3] if substituting Ethereum's Keccak hash function for a prover-friendly hash function like Poseidon).

 I can't resist a quick sidebar into the world of zero-knowledge proof generation.